 What Justice Isn’t

-Justice is not vengeance, the stronger taking what they can, that which works at the time, or a given law of a given country; these are all attempts at justice (attempts at balance) but they are not justice themselves.
+Justice is not vengeance, the stronger taking what they can, that which works at the time, or a given law of a given country; these are all attempts at justice and attempts at balance, but they are not justice themselves.

 More on Justice and Fairness

-Sure, the above sounds heady, but I mean think about this “if you break a law, you go to court, and you could end up in jail or forced to pay large amount of wealth as a fee”… That may seem normal to you, but question it for a second.
-Every concept I just listed is nearly purely metaphysical, a law, a court, jailed and fined for breaking a rule?
-Yet this is all fully accepted by society to the point that it speaks to our very Constitution (our most cherished document of our Civil Religion).
+Let us think about this line of reasoning, “if you break the law, you go to court, and you could end up in jail or forced to pay a large amount of wealth as a penalty.”
+That may seem normal to you, but question it for a second.
+Every concept we listed is metaphysical: law, a court, jailed and fined for breaking a rule?
+These are all accepted by society to such a degree that they speak to our very Constitution, the most cherished document of our Civil Religion.

 Not only are we already bound by explicit and implicit social contracts, we inherently accept the bounds and adhere to punishment under these guidelines without question.